werval/werval/README.md

 The release/* and hotfix/* branches are for release management only, and doesn't affect most contributors from a commit perspective.

-For convenience you should install and use the [gitflow git extension](https://github.com/nvie/gitflow) that implement this branching model by adding git commands.
+For convenience you should install and use the [git-flow git extension](https://github.com/nvie/gitflow) that implement this branching model by adding git commands.

+You may find the [git-flow cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/) helpful.
+It is available in several languages.

 #### Using Gitlab Merge Requests